 United for Unicef

-The annual United for UNICEF Gala Dinner, held at Old Trafford, and attended by all the first team players, is a real highlight in the partnership calendar.
-The most recent event in December 2012 raised a record-breaking £166,000 to help support the health centres in Senegal.
-To read more about the United for UNICEF Gala Dinner please click here.
+The annual United for UNICEF Gala Dinner, held at Old Trafford, and attended by all the first team players, is a highlight in the partnership calendar.
+The most recent event in December 2013 raised a record-breaking £210,000 to help support the provision in Vietnam.